 They are blood drinkers, but cannot detect a witch until they gnaw them, and the blood burns in their mouths.
 They make grunting sounds, and their eyes glow.

 Scattered mostly in the Bogamuckla and Diabolishire region, they are viewed as bottom-feeding, hybrids with no magic.
 Many live in forests and caves, while the more evolved, human-looking hybrids can almost blend with Nizzertit society.

-Yeti:A polar bear, ape type humanoid similar to a creature known as bigfoot, or sasquatch, except that yetis tends to dwell in the cold and snowy regions of Diabolishire and Bogamuckla, in northern Hoopenfangia.
+Yeti:A polar bear, ape type humanoid similar to a creature known as bigfoot, or Sasquatch, except that yetis tend to dwell in the cold and snowy regions of Diabolishire and Bogamuckla, in northern Hoopenfangia.
 Reclusive, Yetis are covered thick white hair and walk like humans on their two back legs.